MiniXC/typst-projects/thesis/chapters/06_attr_tts.typ

 === Learning Latent Representations

+// refer back to latent representations in the background chapter (2) for here

 Latent representations offer an unsupervised way to capture and inject stylistic variability into synthetic speech, addressing the one-to-many challenge without explicit attribute extraction.
 Real speech varies subtly in ways not captured by text alone (e.g., emphasis or emotion), and latent spaces learn these patterns from data, enabling sampling for diverse outputs.
 This paradigm has proven valuable in TTS-for-ASR, where broader coverage improves model robustness @sun_generating_2020.
 Mathematically, these methods model a latent variable $z$ such that the TTS distribution becomes $Q_theta (tilde(s) | t, z)$, with $z$ inferred from training data to approximate the real distribution better.

 ==== Global Style Tokens

+// z'd is not modeled it can be anything at inference time.
+// task might not be specific to GST
+// might fit better later

 Global Style Tokens (GST) provide a discrete approach to style modeling, learning a fixed set of embeddings that represent different speaking styles @wang_style_2018.
 During training, an attention mechanism weighs these tokens based on reference audio, encoding the utterance's style as a weighted combination.
 Formally, given reference speech $s$, GST computes a style vector as a convex combination of $K$ learned tokens $G = {g_1, ..., g_K}$: $z = sum_k alpha_k g_k$, where $alpha_k$ are attention weights.
 At inference, tokens can be selected or interpolated to control output style, such as making speech more expressive or neutral.
 While effective for categorical style shifts, GST's discrete nature limits fine-grained variation compared to continuous methods.

 ==== Variational Autoencoder

+// notation is bunched up and should be broken up into idv. equations

 Variational Autoencoders (VAE) extend this by learning a continuous latent distribution, allowing for smoother and more nuanced sampling @kingma_auto-encoding_2013.
 A VAE encodes reference speech $s$ into parameters of a Gaussian posterior $q_phi(z | s) = cal(N)(mu_phi(s), sigma_phi(s))$, approximating the true posterior via the evidence lower bound (ELBO): $cal(L)_"ELBO" = EE_(q_phi(z|s)) [log p_theta (s | z)] - "KL"(q_phi (z|s) || p(z))$, where $p(z)$ is a standard Gaussian prior.
 The TTS decoder then reconstructs $tilde(s) approx p_theta (s | z)$.
 By regularizing the latent space, inference-time sampling from $p(z)$ generates novel styles.
 This flexibility has made VAEs a go-to for TTS-for-ASR, yielding up to 16% WER improvements in low-real-data scenarios @sun_generating_2020.
 However, VAEs can suffer from posterior collapse if not carefully tuned, reducing effective diversity.